tronsmit/todo-report/README.md

 #installation
 1. Copy these files into the corresponding folders on your webtrees installation.
-2. Visit the "Control panel" -> "Module administration" page and enable the report.
+2. Visit the "Control panel" => "Modules" => "Module administration" page and enable the custom module for research tasks report.
-3. Optionally set the access level in "Control panel" -> "Reports"
+3. Optionally set the access level in "Control panel" => "Modules" => "Reports"